MayureshPG1/VisualSimilarityImageSearch/readme.md

   - Moreover, the precision results claimed are not on some standard dataset.
 Dataset is curated by authors.
     - If there was a standard dataset (such as ImageNet challenge etc) then the results can be given more weightage.
     - Also, results are on one specific dataset.
 It's not proven that the GAN method works best on all different kinds of datasets.
-  - While going through methods used by many commercial companies that have commercially solved the visual similarity problem; I noticed that most of them have used pre-trained CNN networks.
-The only question was which one.
+  - While going through methods used by many commercial companies; I noticed that most of them have used pre-trained CNN networks.

- Thus the additional complexity of implementation and is not sure about precision results I decided not to implement GAN paper.
+ Thus the additional complexity of implementation and being not sure about precision results I decided not to implement GAN paper.

 ### Notes

-  - It's much better to craft this problem as finding the closest image from the given dataset.
+  - It's much better to craft this problem as finding the closest image from the given dataset. i.e. Test image is from dataset only.
     - This allows for huge performance gains.
-Also, it's a more practical problem. i.e. User in on an e-commerce website.
-User searches for a white shirt with design and below my algorithm suggest 10 best matching T-shirts.
+    - Also, it's a more practical formulation. i.e. User in already looking at a shirt on an e-commerce website.
+The image of shirt is from database only and now we show similar matching images from database.
     - Also, all images from the dataset are considered as input images.
 There is no training, validation, and test data kind of problem modeling.
 We are using a pre-trained model and getting the image's feature vectors from that model.
   - I was also unable to load a 15GB database.
 So, I used a small dataset.